 The latest special event took place on February 4, 2022.
 The jackpot was won on first attempt, by a British ticket holder that chose to remain anonymous.

 This was the first special event of the year 2022.
 The year 2021 marked 4 EuroMillions SuperDraws.
 The first one was scheduled for February 5th, 2021.
 The jackpot rolled over and continued until it reached the previous €210 million cap on February 23rd, where it stayed for two more draws until finally being won by a player from Switzerland in the draw of February 26th, 2021.
 The second SuperDraw of the year was held on June 4th and it was won in the draw by a lucky British ticket holder.
 The third of these special lottery events took place on Friday, September 24th.
 Its jackpot rolled over until reached the jackpot cap of €220 million.
 This is the amount won by a player from France in the draw of October 15th.
 The fourth EuroMillions SuperDraw of 2021 took place on Friday, December 3rd.
 The starting jackpot was of €130 million, but it is not won on the first attempt and it got to €143 million.
 It was won at this value in the draw of Tuesday, December 7th.

 Play the EuroMillions Superdraw Online

-We will keep you posted about the upcoming Superdraw.
-You will know a few weeks ahead so that you have plenty of time to buy your Superdraw tickets online!
+Every time there is a new EuroMillions Superdraw announced by the European lottery officials, we will let you know.
+You can always buy your Superdraw tickets online a few weeks ahead of the draw here!
 Just like regular draws, you can try EuroMillions syndicates, bundles, or systematic forms to boost your chances of winning the big jackpot.